How to Read Nutrition Labels for Sugar

 On the left is what the old nutrition label looks like.
 On the right is the new nutrition label.

-Nutrition Facts and Sugar
+Why Added Sugar is on the New Nutrition Labels Facts and Sugar

 What to Look for in the Ingredient List

 But also watch out for sugar listed under multiple names on the ingredient list, which makes it tricky to spot right away.
 Manufacturers do this to hide the fact that the food includes a lot of sugar.
 For example, on jams, you’ll see fruit syrup listed separately from sugar or corn syrup, but they’re all just forms of sugar.
-(You can read more about the different names for sugar here.
+(You can read more about the different names for sugar here).